CaiporaGames/CppProjects/DOC.md

 3. Enter:ninja

 # How to see the logs:
 1. From inside the build folder run: ./SystemMonitor or ./SystemMonitor --interval 10  # this is if the main receives arguments.
+    ./SystemMonitor --interval 3 --output mylog.txt # when you need to log to another file name.
 2. then run:cat system_log.txt